The $s$-value: evaluating stability with respect to distributional shifts: Introduction

 \section{Introduction}

-Data sets collected in different locations or at different time points often are drawn from different distributions, due to changing circumstances, changes in unmeasured confounders, time shifts in distribution, or distributional shifts in covariates \citep{Shimodaira00}.
+Test data sets collected in different locations or at different time points often are drawn from different distributions, due to changing circumstances, changes in unmeasured confounders, time shifts in distribution, or distributional shifts in covariates \citep{Shimodaira00, DuchiNa18,DingVa16, EsfahaniKu18}.
 This makes it difficult to gather knowledge that transfers across data sets.
-For instance, the performance of predictive models may deteriorate drastically when deployed on a new test set \citep{RechtRoScSh19}.
 Statistical estimands such as a regression coefficient or the average treatment effect (ATE) may vary as the underlying distribution changes and hence, statistical findings (such as that the treatment effect is positive) may not replicate across data sets \citep{BasuSuHa17, GijsbertsGrHoEi15}.
-In machine learning, there is a growing literature that focuses on obtaining prediction rules and parameters that have reliable performance in a neighborhood of the data generating distribution \citep{BertsimasGuKa18, BlanchetMu19, DuchiNa18, DuchiNa19, EsfahaniKu18, SagawaKoHaLi20}.

-We are interested in a different type of robustness.
-In this paper, we focus on understanding the stability of a given statistical parameter with respect to a shift in the underlying distribution.
-We propose a measure of instability that quantifies the distributional instability of a statistical parameter for the case where we have i.i.d.\ data from one distribution but where the overall distribution of the data is expected to change for future data sets (Figure~\ref{fig:param-change}).
-The proposed measure, along with classical measures of statistical uncertainty, may help judge whether a statistical finding is generalizable across distributions in the presence of distributional shifts.

-For practitioners it might be relevant to understand the stability of a parameter under specific distribution shifts.
-Thus, we also investigate the stability of parameters with respect to directional or variable-specific shifts.
-We quantify the distributional stability of estimands with respect to shift in the distribution of certain exogenous or endogenous variables assuming the conditional distribution of other variables given these exogenous or endogenous variables are fixed.
-In practice, we often do not have prior knowledge of these exogenous or endogenous variables along which distributions shift, in which case we can use our measure as an exploratory tool to identify potential sources of instability.
-This allows a practitioner to gather additional data on ``unstable variables" that can be used for obtaining improved estimates of statistical parameters under shifted distributions with limited information such as, summary statistics of certain covariates under the new distribution.
+In causal inference, the rapidly growing field of sensitivity analysis \citep{CornfieldHaHaLiShWy59, Rosenbaum87,DingVa16,zhao2019sensitivity,cinelli2020making} quantifies the stability of an estimate with respect to unobserved confounding.
+Roughly speaking, this line of work sees stability analysis as part of uncertainty quantification.
+Inspired by this line of work, we aim to bring a similar type of stability analysis to a wider range of statistical procedures.